 We found 5 immunologists who accept United Healthcare PPO near Flower Mound, TX.

-Dr. Sherry Barnett, who practices in Flower Mound, TX, Denton, TX, and Carrollton, TX, is a medical specialist in pediatric allergy & immunology and adult allergy & immunology.
-Dr. Barnett honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans, as well as other insurance carriers.
-Her education and training includes medical school at Tulane University School of Medicine and residency at Scripps Mercy Hospital, San Diego.
-Her professional affiliations include Baylor Scott & White Health, Texas Health Resources, and Medical Center of Lewisville.
-Dr. Barnett has an open panel.
+Dr. Sherry Barnett is a specialist in pediatric allergy & immunology and adult allergy & immunology.
+She works in Flower Mound, TX, Denton, TX, and Carrollton, TX.
+She honors several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans.
+After attending Tulane University School of Medicine, she completed her residency training at Scripps Mercy Hospital, San Diego.
+Dr. Barnett is affiliated with Baylor Scott & White Health, Texas Health Resources, and Medical Center of Lewisville.
+Her practice is open to new patients.

 Conditions / Treatments